Return to the main gate

 • To others it is a symbol of shedding the old ideas that can bind your growth and hold you to old restraints or restrictions.

-• It can also mean a sign to self and the Divine that you have stepped onto a path with a strong and sincere commitment to spirit.
+• It can also mean a sign to the self and the Divine that you have stepped onto a path with a strong and sincere commitment to spirit.

-• And to some, and in some traditions it is part of an initiation ritual into a coven, or as an acceptance or celebration of reaching a certain level within your tradition.
+• And to some, and in some Traditions it is part of an initiation ritual into a coven, or as an acceptance or celebration of reaching a certain level within your tradition.
 Such as the ordination into Priest/Priestess, Mage or Shaman.

 What ever your reasons, if you chose to find your magikal name, it should be approached with great thought and reverence.